Bookkeeping for Rental Properties: A How-To Guide

 It’s crucial to understand the difference between a repair and a capital improvement, as the IRS treats them very differently.
 Repairs are routine maintenance tasks that keep the property in good working condition, like fixing a leaky pipe or patching a hole in the wall.
 These are expensed in the year they happen.
 Capital improvements, on the other hand, are significant upgrades that add value to the property or extend its life, like a new roof or a full kitchen remodel.
 These costs are capitalized and depreciated over several years, not deducted all at once.
 Getting this distinction right is key to accurate bookkeeping and tax compliance.

-Don’t Forget to Track Depreciation
+How to Correctly Track Depreciation

 Depreciation is one of the most significant tax benefits of owning rental property, yet it’s often misunderstood.
 It allows you to deduct the cost of your property and its improvements over time, which can significantly reduce your taxable income each year.
 This is a non-cash deduction, meaning you get the tax benefit without spending any money in the current year.
 The IRS has specific rules for calculating depreciation, so it’s an area where precise record-keeping is essential.
 Working with a professional who understands real estate accounting and CPA services can ensure you’re taking full advantage of this powerful deduction correctly.